Yasasvani/Data-Science-Assignments/Assignment_8/README.md

 ## Results

-The project identifies distinct customer segments based on their behavior and characteristics.
+The Assignment identifies distinct customer segments based on their behavior and characteristics.
 The clusters can be used to understand customer preferences and tailor marketing strategies accordingly.

 ## Usage